 Sign and share this petition to show the Minnesota Legislature that ABA has no place in the land of 10,000 lakes!

-To learn more about the unjust pathologization of Autistics, the evidence against ABA interventions, and the international effort to ban them, please read the following sources:
+To learn more about the unjust pathologization of Autistics, the evidence against ABA interventions, and the international effort to ban them, please read and/or listen to the following sources: